 Yew Tree Inn, Cauldon, Stoke on Trent, Staffordshire, ST10 3EJ

 Particularly impressive are the working polyphons, some fine Jacobean furniture and a collection of old radios.
 There is also an old penny farthing bicycle hidden behind a wooden settle.
 The cash register, reminiscent of the one in Open All Hours, is yet another throwback to earlier days.
-On the bar usually are a few homemade pork pies and a glass jar of pickled eggs.
+On the bar usually are a few homemade pork pies and a jar of pickled eggs.

 The pub is listed in the 2010 CAMRA Good Beer Guide where the commentary says “there cannot be another pub like this”.
 So on balance this is a pub I would encourage you to visit and experience at first hand and decide for yourself.
 Oh and when you do, don’t forget to sign the visitors book – situated by the entrance, on an old school desk – when you finally go to leave.

 Beers normally on are Burton Bridge, Bass and a Mild – in October 2010 all of them were on and at a very reasonable price of £ 2.00p per pint and the Bass was on very good form.